-So, you know your products, you know your patients, but do you really know what you are dealing with?
+So, you know your cannabis products, you know your clients, but do you really know what you are dealing with?
 Do you know the molecular structure of the Tetrahydrocannabivarin cannabinoid?
 Do you know what the genetic precursor of THC is?
 Do you know if THCa is psychoactive?
 Do you want to know the answer to these questions and more?
 Come.. let’s continue.

 Throughout Cannabinist 101 you’ve seen places that have referred to knowledge of cannabinoids or genetics of certain strains.
 To get that knowledge you will have to research genetics and cannabinoids.
 This section will show you where to look for your answers.

-There are a multitude of things you can find online, free of charge, to educate yourself on what you need to know to become a Cannabinist.
+There are a multitude of resources you can find online, free of charge, to educate yourself on what you need to know to become a Cannabinist.
 Like with everything else online, the problem is finding the reliable information and distinguishing it from the rubble.
 Let’s go over some verified resources you can use to get the information you need.

-People can call a plant whatever they want to call it.
 If you don’t know what the difference is between a strain of Jack Herer and an OG pheno, someone could call anything whatever they want to and you would be none the wiser.
 The best way to get to know each strain is to be around it.
 When that new one comes into your dispensary, check it out!
 See the characteristics that stand out and make it what it is.
 In the mean time though, here are a few key sites to check out when referring to genetics of a plant.
 I’ve provided a link and a summary of each of the sites.
 Some of good qualities and bad qualities.. like all things internet.

 And the last piece of the puzzle is the science behind what we do.
 Check out these links to get the information you need to back up what you say to your patients and really get out there and accurately help some people!